Mohamed-Maghraby/vprofile-aws-migration-RHEL9/README.md

 Storage: 15 GiB gp3
 ```

-Connect through the bastion, then prepare the copied script:
+Connect through the bastion, then clone the repo and prepare the copied script:

 ```bash
 cp ~/vprofile-original/mariadb.sh ~/vprofile-deployment/mariadb-rhel9.sh